bllanos/win32_base/README.md

 ## Additional Linker Dependencies
 In addition to the default dependencies added by Visual Studio 2013, I have added the following libraries as dependencies
-- Shlwapi.lib (for filepath-related functions)
+- `Shlwapi.lib` (for filepath-related functions)

 ## Dependency on Windows
 This project makes use of the Standard Template Library to allow for platform-independent code in most places.
 The major areas in which the code is dependent on the Windows environment are as follows:
-- Error reporting makes use of the HRESULT data type, and occasionally some error codes that are defined within Windows header files.
+- Error reporting makes use of the `HRESULT` data type, and occasionally some error codes (the 'code' portion of an `HRESULT` value that are defined within Windows header files.
 - All GUI-related code is Windows-specific
-- The program uses the Shlwapi.lib library for performing checks relating to directory existence and file paths.
+- The program uses the `Shlwapi.lib` library for performing checks relating to directory existence and file paths.
-- Exceptions of type std::exception are created using a Microsoft-specific constructor that accepts a string argument.
+- Exceptions of type `std::exception` are created using a Microsoft-specific constructor that accepts a string argument.

 ## License and Usage